VIDA: Women in Literary Arts: Reactions

-Responses to The Count have been widely varied, and VIDA's pie charts have been reproduced in many periodicals and journals.
-The conversation spurred by VIDA's Count has been explained in the Mother Jones.
+Responses to the Count have been widely varied, and VIDA's pie charts have been reproduced in many periodicals and journals.
+The conversation spurred by VIDA's Count has been explained in Mother Jones.

-Some magazines, such as Granta, Tin House, and Boston Review have responded to The Count by making a conscious effort to remedy the gender disparity within their journals.
-Not only do the editors of these publications say that they are making these efforts, but the numbers of The Count show this to be the case.
+Some magazines, such as Granta, Tin House, and Boston Review, have responded to The Count by making a conscious effort to remedy their gender disparity.
+Not only do the editors of these publications say that they are making these efforts, but the numbers of the Count show this to be the case.

-The Count has also inspired some activism by individuals, such as Lorraine Berry who, in response to Harper's highly disparate numbers for three years running, published her letter "Why I’m Canceling My Subscription: An Open Letter to ‘Harper’s’ from a Loyal Reader."
+The Count has also inspired some activism by individuals, such as Lorraine Berry, who, in response to Harper's highly disparate numbers for three years running, published her letter "Why I’m Canceling My Subscription: An Open Letter to 'Harper's' from a Loyal Reader."
 In this letter, Berry details her history as a Harper's subscriber, including how much she has enjoyed reading it and how much she has been inspired by it.
-She then goes on to say how disheartened she was to see that Harper's has failed to do anything to correct the gender disparity in their publication, and that she will be cancelling her subscription as a result.
+She goes on to say how disheartened she was to see that Harper's has failed to do anything to correct the gender disparity in their publication, and that she will be cancelling her subscription as a result.

-Some magazines, such as The Coffin Factory, have openly and bluntly criticized VIDA for The Count, claiming that the questions asked by VIDA, and that the methods used to come to the conclusion that there is gender disparity in the publishing world are flawed.
-The most common criticism of VIDA's methods is that the numbers don't include information on how many submissions are made to each magazine by men and women respectively.
-The assertion is that if there is a disparity in the number of submissions by men versus women, then the presence of a disparity between published work by men versus women makes sense and is not evidence of gender bias.
+Some magazines, such as The Coffin Factory, have openly and bluntly criticized VIDA for the Count, claiming that the questions asked by VIDA, and the methods used to come to the conclusion that there is gender disparity in the publishing world, are flawed.
+The most common criticism of VIDA's methods is that the numbers do not include information on how many submissions are made to each magazine by men and women respectively.
+The assertion is that if there is a disparity in the number of submissions by men versus women, then the presence of a disparity in published work makes sense and is not evidence of gender bias.
 VIDA contributor and poet Danielle Pafunda responded to this concern in her article, "Why the Submissions Numbers Don't Count."
 Here, she details seven reasons why submissions numbers are ultimately irrelevant.